Welcome to today's edition of the Rush 24-7 podcast.

 What is a rock concert going to do to this?

-I've told you people, and there's a companion story to this later on in the snack.
+I've told you, people, and there's a companion story to this later on in the stack.

-When society appears to be crumbling from cultural and moral rot and decay, eventually, a generation is born that gets old and sees what it's about to inherit as adults and says, uh, we ain't putting up with this.
+I have told you, when society appears to be crumbling from cultural and moral rot and decay, eventually a generation is born that gets old and sees what it's about to inherit as adults and says, uh-uh, we ain't putting up with this.

-We're going to live the way our parents did.
+We're not going to live the way our parents did.

-We want a little, you know, more civility and uh solidity in uh in uh in our lives.
+We want a little more civility and solidity in our lives.

-I frankly don't remember a young punk uh uh rock group, 21-year-old kids having this kind of maturity about the political nature of what they do.
+I frankly don't remember a young punk rock group, 21-year-old kids, having this kind of maturity about the political nature of what they do.

-And of course, uh others are worried about the carbon footprint uh that uh the whole thing is gonna make and how to offset it, which of course isn't a problem.
+And of course, others are worried about the carbon footprint that the whole thing is going to make and how to offset it, which, of course, isn't a problem.

-Um, generator simplicity, but the thing the Washington Post called me, the the the a uh there's certainly renegade uh off the reservation, oh that wasn't the phrase, uh member of the uh yeah, untamed member of the GOP message machine.
+Well, generator simplicity, but the thing the Washington Post called me, there's something renegade off the reservation, oh, that wasn't the phrase, member of the untamed member of the GOP message machine.

 Yes, occasionally untamed member.